 The CSRC is committed to increasing its LGBT and women’s collections.
 This initiative has a fourfold mission: to educate women and LGBT communities about the importance of documenting and preserving Latina and Latino history; to educate Latina and Latino communities about the importance of women’s stories and LGBT history within their archival efforts; to provide women and LGBT Latinas and Latinos with archival materials that can function as a source of pride, inspiration, and new scholarship; and to educate “mainstream” archival institutions about the need for both women’s and LGBT archival holdings and for culturally sensitive collecting and archival practices.
 To do this, the CSRC will increase its collecting efforts in this area of study.
 As part of this project, in 2009 the CSRC developed a guide for community archiving that can be used as a model by other repositories and community organizations when working with underrepresented communities and their historical materials.

-The Los Angeles Chicano and Latino Photograph Documentation Project
+Los Angeles Chicano / Latino Photograph COLLECTIONS

 The CSRC is addressing the issue of preservation through the digitization of vulnerable image-based collections.
 The primary goal is to make original photographs from some of our image heavy collections available to the public through an online archive hosted by the UCLA Digital Library.
 To meet this challenge, the CSRC began by digitizing The Edward R. Roybal Photograph Collection and the Yolanda Retter-Vargas Collection of Orphan Photographs.
 The first collection documents Edward Roybal’s public service career from the 1940s to the 1990s as a Los Angeles city councilman and a U.S. congressman.
 The second was collected by the late CSRC librarian Yolanda Retter-Vargas, who found the photographs at various flea markets.
 This collection consists of “orphan” photographs—images with no provenance information.
 They appear to belong to six families.
 Both collections are completed and available on the UCLA Digital Library.
 The Haynes Foundation has generously continued their support of this important project and the CSRC is currently digitizing the Grace Montañez Davis Papers, the Julian Nava Papers, the Dionicio Morales Papers, and the Ricardo Muñoz Papers.
 Each of these collections documents the lives of key Mexican American civic leaders in Los Angeles history and their families.